solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## App Service with In-App MySQL

-If the target database is relatively small, it is possible that it can be integrated with the application hosting environment.
+If the target database is relatively small, it can be integrated with the application-hosting environment.
 Azure App Service provides for this integrated hosting and allows for the deployment of the database to the same App Service and connectivity is provided through the `localhost` server name.

-Administration and integration is accomplished through a built-in **myphpadmin** interface in the Azure Portal.
+Administration and integration are accomplished through a built-in **myphpadmin** interface in the Azure Portal.
 From this admin portal, it is possible to run any supported SQL commands to import or export the database.